-While everyone else is fussing over getting the perfect gift or ensuring they have all the best decorations up, the holiday season can leave the bereaved lonelier and sadder during what most consider the most wonderful time of the year.
+While everyone else is fussing over getting the perfect gift or ensuring they have all the best decorations up, the holiday season can leave the bereaved with intense feelings of grief and depression.

 It is important to understand that everyone grieves differently.
-Some people are perfectly able to celebrate the holidays to their fullest in honor of their lost loved one while others feel the need to scale back or skip them entirely.
+Some people are perfectly able to celebrate the holidays to their fullest in honor of their lost loved one, while others feel the need to scale back or skip them entirely.

 It is common and normal to feel more grief during the holiday season, especially the first one after the loved one’s passing, than during other times of the year.
 National Cremation offers a few ideas to help ease the pain this holiday season.

 The holidays will never be the same without your loved one, and it is often helpful to take that into account while making holiday plans.
 Certain traditions may be difficult to carry on without your loved one there.

 If sending cards becomes stressful, skip them.
 Others will understand that this is a difficult time for you.
 If you feel that holiday parties may be overwhelming, be sure to have an easy way home or out of the situation.

 Avoid cutting yourself off completely, as many times family and friends are the best at helping you ease the pain of your loss.
 Friends and family can also help your prepare for the holidays by helping you focus and being emotional support.

 Sometimes putting a little time and effort to create a small space dedicated to your loved one can create an outlet for grief, allowing you to celebrate the holiday season while keeping your loved one close to your heart.

 If you see something while shopping your loved one would want, don’t be afraid to buy it and donate it.
 Volunteer your time or donate to an organization your loved one supported to continue their legacy.

 If you have recently lost a loved one, National Cremation sends our condolences.
 If you require our assistance this holiday season, please contact the nearest location, and we will help you through this difficult time.